-So you’re considering converting your garage into living space as an addition to your house?
-All kinds of people are doing so as it’s not only a fun and exciting project, but can add a great amount of character to your home.
-Of course a project like this requires a good deal of preparation.
+So you’re thinking about converting your garage into living space as an addition to your house?
+More and more people are doing so as it’s not only a fun and exciting project, but can add a fresh dose of character to your home.
+Of course a project like this requires thorough preparation.
 Though we can’t turn you into the ultimate handyman, we can help you get set to tackle the project by making sure you know about all of your garage air conditioner options.

 - You can connect an existing air duct from your house to the walls of your garage.
 This is only an option if the garage and the home are connected and have a nearby duct that can be connected to your garage.
-This is definitely a job for someone with the proper experience, so consult with a technician from Peitz Service Experts to find out if this is a viable option for you.
+This is definitely a job for someone with professional experience, so consult with an expert from Peitz Service Experts to find out if this is a potential option for you.

 - Install a ductless air conditioner, also known as a mini-split system.
-This type of air conditioner works on its own condenser that’s installed right outside the garage.
+This type of air conditioner runs on its own condenser that’s installed right outside the garage.
 The indoor AC mounts to the wall near the ceiling.
-A mini-split system is also a type of packaged HVAC system, which allows you to get an air conditioning system that can handle your heating needs in the cold months as well.
+A mini-split system is also a unique kind of packaged HVAC system, which allows you to get an air conditioning system that can handle your heating needs in the winter months as well.

-If you’re ready to move forward on your garage conversion project, make sure your air conditioner needs are properly met.
-After all, an addition to your house should feel just as comfortable as every other room.
+If you’re ready to press on with your garage conversion project, make sure your air conditioner needs are properly met.
+After all, an extension of your house should feel just as comfortable as every other room.
 Give the experts at Peitz Service Experts a call at 605-223-0307 or schedule an appointment online today.